Model

 Residue has to come back into the system as audit, memory, review input, or reusable capability.
 Without this layer, becoming stays a metaphor.

-That distinction should stay explicit.
-The philosophy is ahead of the implementation, which is normal.
-What matters is saying where the constitution is real already and where the system still needs more build-out.
+The philosophy is ahead of the build in some places, which is normal for an early system.
+What matters is saying where the constitution is already reflected in the product and where the system still needs more operational detail.

 Honest boundary